ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   Now, I work as a freelancer, and every new project that I arrived has this same scalability issues, so today I want to talk about how they are holding back your node.js server from growing and reaching a high scalability state.

+<a name="assets"></a>

-# Serving static assets (A.K.A The web application)
+# Serving static assets 📦

+  Why do you have your angular or react app served by express?

-  Express and node.js weren't designed to serve static assets, for that you should be using a CDN like CloudFront.
+  Node.js wasn't designed to serve static assets,

+  You should be using a CDN like CloudFront.

-  I believe the root of the problem comes from the amount of bootstrap or starters that provides a "full-stack" solution for building an MVP, but when your product and user base grows, you will face a problem, your servers will use too many CPU time.
+  I believe the root of the problem comes from the amount of starter templates that comes with a "full-stack" solution for building an MVP.

+  But when your product and user base grows, you will face a problem, your servers will use too many CPU time.
-  The first time I face this issue was when I was working for a company where we start the core product based on the starter angular-bootstrap-full-stack that we found on the yeoman registry.

-  The first couple of months it worked pretty good, well at least the node.js because we had problems scaling our MongoDB database but that's another story...

-  Having the server and the client in the same repository, one inside of the other was a problem for us, the front-end team sent too many changes that the backend team didn't care and slow down the backend releases.
+  Also, having the server and the client in the same repository, one inside of the other was a problem for us, the front-end team sent too many changes that the backend team didn't care and slow down the backend releases.

   The same was the other way around.

   COMPARISON CPU% WITH AND WITHOUT CLIENT CODE